ibest/ARC/README.md

 * Assembly of mitochondrial genomes using a distantly related reference
 * Assembly of exome capture data
 * Assembly of chloroplast genomes
+* Transcriptomes (Not tested yet)

 ARC is designed to:

 * Break large, complex problems into smaller manageable chunks
-* Reduce memory footprint requirements (many assemblies should work on a desktop PC)
+* Reduce memory footprint requirements (many assemblies should work on a desktop/labtop PC)
 * Be highly scalable, running multiple jobs simultaneously in parallel
 * Be easy to use, portable and simple to configure